wolfv6/keybrd/tutorials/tutorial_3a_multi-layer_keyboard.md

 ```

 **Key_LayeredKeysArray** objects contain an array of keys, one key for each layer.
-Key_LayeredKeysArray use layer ids as array indexes to send the appropriate key.
+Key_LayeredKeysArray use layer ids as array indexes.
 When a Key_LayeredKeysArray object is pressed, it gets the active layer from LayerState, and sends the corresponding key.
 ```
 class Key_LayeredKeysArray